The Best Tampa Bay Restaurants

 Offering a wide range of both traditional and vegetarian options, Cali quickly became a favorite restaurant of mine here in Tampa.
 With a focus on sustainability, Cali creates delicious dishes that are good for you and the environment, all while being incredibly satisfying.
 For all the emphasis this restaurant group places on sustainability, I was really impressed with the fact that they’ve been able to keep the prices reasonable, at the same time.

 If you’re looking for some clean eating, colorful fare, I highly recommend trying Cali out.
 I especially enjoyed the Big Italy bowl with crispy lentil bites and spaghetti squash.
-While I wish there were more plant-based protein options, I have to say the lentil bites were absolutely delicious, especially with the almond ricotta pictured here.
+While I wish there were more plant-based protein options, I have to say the lentil bites were absolutely delicious.

 Address: South Tampa – 217 S Dale Mabry Highway Tampa, FL 33609 | Tampa Palms – 17004 Palm Pointe Dr Tampa, FL 33647 | St. Pete – 1970 37th Ave.
 N. St. Petersburg, FL 33704 | Brandon – 11230 Sullivan Street Riverview, FL 33578